 - Excavate the area by clearing trees and bushes.
 Excavators charge between $30 and $50 per hour.
 You'll pay between $50 and $350 per tree stump, depending on the size.

 - Grade the area — or level the ground to make your driveway smooth and well-drained.
-Expect to spend between $50 and $70 per hour for professional graders.
+Expect to spend between $5-$10 per square foot for professional graders.

 Generally, preparing your property for a new driveway before the paver comes in can cost between a few hundred dollars and a few thousand.
 It really depends on your unique situation, and your contractor can help determine exactly what you need.